 The installation of the .NET Framework 4.5 or its point releases fails with a 1603 error code or blocks when it's running in Windows Program Compatibility mode.
 The Program Compatibility Assistant indicates that the .NET Framework might not have been installed correctly and prompts you to reinstall it by using the recommended setting (Program Compatibility mode).
 Program Compatibility mode could also have been set by the Program Compatibility Assistant on earlier failed or canceled attempts to run the .NET Framework Setup.

 The .NET Framework installer cannot run in Program Compatibility mode.
-To resolve this blocking issue, you must ensure that the compatibility mode setting is not enabled systemwide in Registry Editor:
+To resolve this blocking issue, you must use Registry Editor to ensure that the compatibility mode setting is not enabled system-wide:

 Choose the Start button, and then choose Run.